 be between the ages of 15 and 24 on the first day of the Oxford Flute Summer School course

-demonstrate that they cannot attend the course without a bursary and that they have tried and failed to raise funds from family and other sources
+demonstrate that they cannot attend the course without a full or part bursary and give examples of how they have tried to raise sufficient funds from family and other sources

-have the potential to achieve the standards needed to pursue a career in music
+have significant potential to pursue a career in music

 demonstrate they are able to benefit from all aspects of the course

 "I want to express my warmest thanks for awarding me the bursary to attend this year’s Oxford Flute Summer School; it was much appreciated.
 The week was most enjoyable and satisfying in both a fun and friendly environment, as well as being a great learning experience, one that I will remember for many years to come."